HaywardMorihara/2021FebGameJam/README.md

 - Limit # of blocks

 # Notes:
- A little documentation on instancing/scene/shared properties: [https://www.reddit.com/r/godot/comments/drc82n/gdscript_instance_unique_material/](https://www.reddit.com/r/godot/comments/drc82n/gdscript_instance_unique_material/)
+- A little documentation on instancing/scene/shared properties: [https://www.reddit.com/r/godot/comments/drc82n/gdscript_instance_unique_material/](https://www.reddit.com/r/godot/comments/drc82n/gdscript_instance_unique_material/)
+- I wonder if it's a bad practice to be modifying the scene child the way I am with the tilemap for the map

 ## Android Commands
 - `adb devicces`